svladykin/ReplicaMap/README.md

 Optimized Compute feature relies on this per-partition update linearizability.
-Instead of a loop that retries calling `ConcurrentMap.reaplce(K,V,V)` and sending `ops` messages over and over again for each attempt, we can serialize the function passed to the `compute` method and send it to all the replicas and it will be executed on each replica just once.
+Instead of a loop that retries calling `ConcurrentMap.reaplce(K,V,V)` and sending `ops` messages over and over again for each attempt, we can serialize the function passed to the `compute` method, the function will be sent to all the replicas and it will be executed on each replica only once.
 This may be much more efficient for operations like incrementing heavily contended counters or applying small updates to huge values.
-It is needed to implement `ComputeSerializer` and `ComputeDeserializer` interfaces and set them to a config.
+It is only needed to implement `ComputeSerializer` and `ComputeDeserializer` interfaces and set them to a config.
 All the methods accepting `BiFunction` support Optimized Compute.

 Once in a while a lucky client that has issued the update with the offset of multiple of